lunajrr/Revature-Project1/README.md

 Usage

     Here, you instruct other people on how to use your project after they’ve installed it.
 This would also be a good place to include screenshots of your project in action.

-Contributors

-    Here list the people who have contributed to this project. (ignore this section, if its a solo project)